 Instructions

-- Let it simmer for 2-3 minutes, and then add the scallions and let it cook for another minute.
+- Simmer 2–3 minutes, then add scallions and cook for another minute.

 Recommended Products